D5185, 5185, 25035

 1979

-On May 12th the SRPS chartered an excursion Falkirk to Fraserburgh with 40061 handling the journey to/from Aberdeen.
-Here 25034 & 25035 took over for the journey to Fraserburgh via Dyce Jct and Maud Jct.
-This was most likely the last passenger train over the line north of Dyce Jct as the branch was due to close that weekend.
-From November to April 1980 25035 was in Glasgow Works receiving generator (N4) repairs.
+On May 12th the SRPS chartered an excursion from Falkirk to Fraserburgh with 40061 handling the journey to/from Aberdeen.
+Here 25034 & 25035 took over for the journey to Fraserburgh via Dyce Junction and Maud Junction.
+This was most likely the last passenger train over the line north of Dyce Junction as the branch was due to close that weekend.

 Photograph courtesy Stew Robertson